 Assistant Director Joshua Black

-Josh oversees communications, fundraising and the day-to-day operations of Aspiration.
+Josh oversees communications, fundraising, and operations at Aspiration.
 He is especially passionate about Aspiration's Manifesto, having worked in a performing arts nonprofit where he saw firsthand many of the technology challenges and hurdles that nonprofits face.

 Originally from Salt Lake City, Josh received a degree in vocal music performance from the University of Oklahoma before moving to Kansas City, Missouri, where he worked for the Kansas City Symphony for three years.
 In the intervening years, he has worked in the financial services industry while continuing to pick up gigs as a singer.
 He is thrilled to be back in the nonprofit world and proud to be a member of the Aspiration team.